segni-saifeddine/Vertical_Pod_Autoscaler_AKS/README.md

 aks-nodepool1-14294776-vmss000004   Ready    agent   51m     v1.24.6
 ```
 > Based on the new values of request and limits , the k8s sechduler find more resource and replainfied some of the pods in other nodes , and the cluster autoscale decreese the nodes number from 6 nodes to 4 nodes.
+## Limitations of Kubernetes VPA
+- Do not use Vertical Pod Autoscaler with the Horizontal Pod Autoscaler, which scales based on the same resource metrics such as CPU and MEMORY usage.
+This is because when a metric (CPU/MEMORY) reaches its defined threshold, the scaling event will happen for both VPA and HPA at the same time, which may have unknown side effects and may lead to issues.
+- VPA might recommend more resources than available in the cluster, thus causing the pod to not be assigned to a node (due to insufficient resources) and therefore never run.
+To overcome this limitation, it’s a good idea to set the LimitRange to the maximum available resources.
+This will ensure that pods do not ask for more resources than the LimitRange defines.